EricThomson/pandastim/readme.md

 ### To do (medium term)
 - Update all docstrings in textures.py
+- Two independent textures for binocularDrift etc, or make that the parent class with identical textures a child class
 - Independent color of middle band.
 - Add drifting noise stimulus to drifting_fullfield examples.
 - Add expanding or contracting circle or both (very different from drifter! this will be a scaling-based dynamic stimulus)